Kenya opposition leader swears himself in as 'president'

 Nairobi, Kenya (CNN)Kenyan opposition leader Raila Odinga, who boycotted the country's disputed election last year, swore himself in as the "people's president" at a mock inauguration ceremony Tuesday in protest against President Uhuru Kenyatta.

-Thousands of opposition supporters gathered at Uhuru Park in central Nairobi to attend the "swearing-in" protest event, which was organized by Odinga's National Super Alliance (NASA).
-Police fired tear gas in an attempt to disperse crowds pulling down signs near the park on Tuesday.
+Thousands of opposition supporters gathered at Uhuru Park in central Nairobi, chanting slogans and waving tree branches at the symbolic "swearing-in" event, which was organized by Odinga's National Super Alliance (NASA).

+The event was largely peaceful, and the throngs of supporters quickly left the park after proceedings had concluded.
+In what appear to be an isolated incident, police fired tear gas to try to to disperse crowds pulling down signs near the park.

 Authorities had earlier said they would put a stop to any illegal meetings, but Reuters reported that no uniformed police could be seen in the park and no anti-riot officers or vehicles were visible.

+Afterward, the biography on Odinga's verified Twitter account had been updated to read: "This is the official account of His Excellency Raila Amolo Odinga, President of the Republic of Kenya."

-Kenyatta won a second presidential term with 98% of the vote following a controversial election re-run in November.
+Kenyatta won a second presidential term with 98% of the vote following a controversial election rerun in November.
 The country's Supreme Court nullified the previous ballot, also won by Kenyatta, due to "illegalities and irregularities."

 Odinga and his opposition party dropped out of the second vote, claiming the election commission had failed to implement any reforms.

-NASA says it wants to create an alternative government in protest Kenyatta's rule.
-Some are hoping Tuesday's event will push Kenyatta, who promised to work towards national unity during his second term, to include opposition leaders in dialogue and in his ministerial appointments.
+NASA says it wants to create an alternative government to protest Kenyatta's rule.
+Some are hoping Tuesday's event will push Kenyatta, who promised to work toward national unity during his second term, to include opposition leaders in dialogue and in his ministerial appointments.

 But the government has warned that Tuesday's events amount to treason -- an offense punishable by death, according to Kenyan law.